-Nature of Malpractices / Punishment

-Improper conduct 1 unishment

-1. (a) If the student: Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which student is appearing but has not made use of (material shall include any marks on the body of the student which can be used as an aid in the subject of the examination) Expulsion from the examination hall and cancellation of the performance in that subject only.

-Gives assistance or guidance or Expulsion from the examination receives it from any other student hall and cancellation of the orally or by any other body language methods or communicates through cell phones with any student or persons in or outside the exam hall in respect of any matter.
-Has copied in the examination hall from any paper, book, programmperformance in that subject only of all the students involved.
+Nature of Malpractices / Improper conduct Punishment If the student: 1. (a) Possesses or keeps accessible in examination hall, any paper, note book, programmable calculators, cell phones, pager, palm computers or any other form of material concerned with or related to the subject of the examination (theory or practical) in which student is appearing but has not made use of (material shall include any marks on the body of the student which can be used as an aid in the subject of the examination) Expulsion from the examination hall and cancellation of the performance in that subject only. (b) Gives assistance or guidance or receives it from any other student orally or by any other body language methods or communicates through cell phones with any student or persons in or outside the exam hall in respect of any matter.
+Expulsion from the examination hall and cancellation of the performance in that subject only of all the students involved.
 In case of an outsider, he will be handed over to the police and a case is registered against him.

-able calculators, palm computers or any other form of material relevant to the subject of the examination (theory or practical) in which the student is appearing.
+2. Has copied in the examination hall from any paper, book, programmable calculators, palm computers or any other form of material relevant to the subject of the examination (theory or practical) in which the student is appearing.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the student has already appeared including practical examinations and project work and shall not be permitted to appear for the remaining examinations of the subjects of that semester/year.

-Impersonates any other student inconnection with the examination.
+3. Impersonates any other student in connection with the examination.